-"Average + Combines the high resolution mode with averaging over several Acquisitions.

-"Envelope" Each acquisition is done in sample mode, and the minimum and maximum values over some consecutive acquisitions build the envelope.
+"Average + Combines the high resolution mode with averaging over several imum values over some consecutive acquisitions build the envelope.
 The resulting diagram shows two envelope waveforms below and above the normal waveform: the minimums (floor) and maximums (roof), representing the borders in which the signal occurs. this method is useful, for example, if the waveform is noisy but the noise is not relevant for the measurement.